Garrett Wilson makes eye-popping TD catch, Jets beat Texans 21-13 to snap 5-game skid - WTOP News

 With the Jets trailing 10-7 and facing third-and-19 from the Texans 26, Rodgers tossed the ball up toward Wilson in the end zone.
 The star wide receiver jumped and reached up with his right hand with both legs spread in in the air — looking like the Michael Jordan “Jumpman” logo.

-It sent the MetLife Stadium crowd into a frenzy after the fans had little to cheer for until that point.
+It sent the fans at MetLife Stadium into a frenzy after they had little to cheer for until that point.

-Wilson’s catch was reminiscent of the Giants’ Odell Beckham Jr.’s one-handed grab against Dallas in 2014.
+Wilson’s catch was reminiscent of former Giants great Beckham’s one-handed grab against Dallas in 2014.

+“For it to even come up in that convo, I’m blessed,” Wilson said.
+“I’m honored.”

 It also helped make up for a Jets touchdown that wasn’t when rookie Malachi Corley made a mental mistake that negated his first NFL score.